Nautical phrases that

 - a partial deck, above the upper deck and at the head of

-the vessel; traditionally the sailors' living quarters
+the vessel; traditionally above the sailors' living quarters.

 |